Kwade is a freelance writer who is always in pursuit of education. He feels every subject is fascinating and worth study.

 Perhaps, Glasses.
-We need to look closer though.
+We need to look closer, though.

 Only two types of people would have firearms; trained professionals legally allowed to own firearms, and outlaws.
 Now, I’m not trying to lay down the idea that people will get guns one way or another.
 (On a side note: Building a gun isn’t as hard as people seem to think.
-Aside of machining one out of metal, there are now ways to 3D print a gun with plastic.
-Advanced polymers are harder, more dense, and heat resistant than ever.
+Aside from machining one out of metal, there are now ways to 3D print a gun with plastic.
+Advanced polymers are harder, denser, and heat resistant than ever.
 Printing all the parts would be easy.
 But let’s toss that aside for now.)
 I get that restricting access will make it harder for some lawbreakers to get guns.
 I mean, anyone who is not an officer of the law, military, federal agent (FBI, NSA, CIA, FDA), or other government agent in possession of a gun would be an outlaw by definition.
 Anyone who didn’t choose to give up their firearms would be considered an outlaw.

 Some people would turn in their weapons.
 Most gun owners I know would not volunteer them.
-Every grand parent, farmer, or person obsessed with self defense with a gun would have them illegally.
+Every grandparent, farmer, or person obsessed with self-defense with a gun would have them illegally.
 This includes ex-military.
-To enforce this law, police would have to either catch people in the act, or go on a nationwide roundup.
-Suddenly it’s not just career criminals, in the cross hairs, so to speak.
+To enforce this law, police would have to either catch people in the act or go on a nationwide roundup.
+Suddenly it’s not just career criminals in the crosshairs, so to speak.
 Everyone who doesn’t voluntarily give up their property they’ve spent thousands of dollars on, and thousands of hours using, is a criminal.

 “Sounds good to me.
 Let the outlaws be outlaws and get arrested.”

 I’m not even trying to shame that idea, just make it clear.
 If that’s what you feel is the right way to go, own it.
 But know what it means too.

 “It means the people putting us in danger are criminals.”